Biden is first president to mark Indigenous Peoples’ Day

 The Proclamations Used To Incite The Sand Creek Massacre Have Been Officially Rescinded, 157 Years Later

-Via: 1stwarrior • News & Politics • 1 Comments • 3 Likes • one month ago
+Via: 1stwarrior • News & Politics • 1 Comments • 3 Likes • 2 months ago

 For over 150 years, official language used to start the Sand Creek Massacre was never officially revoked even after Colorado achieved statehood.
 That ended Tuesday when the proclamations were officially rescinded at the Colorado state Capitol in an announcement that included Indigenous tribal...